Alchus/scout-stuff/01-Scout.md

 *I don't plan to have anything formal as a review process, except perhaps having my dad (former assistant scoutmaster) and/or brother (Eagle Scout) look through it.
 Hopefully, these publicly-available checklist pages serve as a kind of self-documenting review process and enable anyone to understand what I'm doing.*

+*I'm certainly not seeking recognition for any ranks for which I complete the requirements.
+To seek such recognition would be inappropriate and against the purpose of Scouting as a __youth__ organization.*

 ```
 2c.
 Describe what the Boy Scout ranks are and how they are earned.
 ```